russellballestrini/russell.ballestrini.net/content/2017-10-24-webwords-is-a-minimal-viable-web-app-with-docker-in-as-many-languages-as-possible.rst

 I think the spec of webwords is small enough for people new to any language to digest but complete in that it does something useful and demonstrates two common tasks: running an HTTP server and using an HTTP client.

-Also, I needed a way to verify if a user had possession of a domain name for the `comment service <https://www.remarkbox.com>`_ I'm building called Remarkbox.
-I decided to make this verification program a micro service, first with Python and later with Go.
-The result was webwords.
+Also, I needed a way to verify if a user had possession of a domain name for the `comment service <https://www.remarkbox.com>`_ I'm building and chose to code this verification program as a micro service, first with Python and later with Go.
+The tiny end result was webwords.

-Shortly after during a hackathon I used webwords to learn how to build Docker images for various languages and formalize the idea into a single project.
+Shortly after, during a hackathon I used webwords to learn how to build Docker images for various languages and formalized the idea into a single project.

 **What's next?**